AviatrixSystems/Docs/HowTos/gateway.rst

 you attach these Spoke VPCs, the Aviatrix Controller will reject them as there are overlapping CIDRs.
 By excluding the overlapping CIDRs, you will be able to attach the Spoke VPCs.

-When this policy is applied to an Aviatrix Transit Gateway, the list is an "Exclude list" meaning the CIDRs in the input fields will be exclude.
+When this policy is applied to an Aviatrix Transit Gateway, the list is an "Exclude list" meaning the CIDRs in the input fields will be excluded from advertising to on-prem.

 When this policy is applied to an Aviatrix Spoke gateway, the list is an "Include list" meaning only the CIDRs in the input fields are advertised to on-prem.
 In Release 4.7 and later, the "Include list" can be network ranges that are outside of the Spoke VPC CIDR.